MotusWTS/sensorgnome-guide-v1/build.md

-# How to Build a Raspberry Pi Based Sensorgnome
+# How to Build a Raspberry Pi Based SensorGnome

 ## Introduction